Answerability for regulated training

 Optimised for conversation volume.

-Optimised for qualified routing and weekly demand intelligence.
+Optimised for qualified routing and a useful weekly memo.

 The answer is for the buyer.
-The report is for your team.
+The memo is for your team.

-Every submitted question, routed answer, failed search and next-step click becomes a weekly view of what buyers are trying to understand, where your catalogue loses them, and what your team should improve next.
+Every buyer question, routed answer, missing answer and next-step click becomes a short weekly view of what buyers were trying to decide, where the route lost them, and what your team should improve next.

 Illustrative layout.
 Actual categories, volumes, and suggested actions reflect your catalogue and your real captured questions.

-The report is built from submitted searches, clicked routes, unanswered questions and aggregate page behaviour.
+The weekly memo is built from submitted questions, clicked routes, unanswered searches and aggregate page behaviour.
 It does not require keystroke capture, learner surveillance or third-party ad tracking.

 Sample